z00m128/diso/README.md

 # diso
-DISO (Demfir ISO) - iso image for ZX Spectrum + DivIDE interface with DEMFIR firmware
+DISO (Demfir ISO) - This is source for building ISO image for ZX Spectrum + DivIDE interface with DEMFIR firmware.